makwaijun/personalwebpagev2/content/blog/post12.md

 draft: false
 ---

 ### TDLR:

-From random shower thoughts - I propose two principles to live by:
+Conceived from random shower thoughts - I propose two principles to live by:

 1. Increase your engagement with the world. <u>You'll feel better</u>
 2. Aspire to make the world less sweaty (with caveats). <u>The world will feel better.</u>